Can the World Find Solutions to the Nitrogen Pollution Crisis?

 The Gulf of Mexico has a regular “dead zone,” where excess nitrogen stimulates so much aquatic plant growth that its eventual rotting consumes all the available oxygen, suffocating most other marine life.
 The zone arises from nitrogen pouring down the Mississippi from the grain fields of the Midwest.
 It typically extends each summer for 5,300 square miles.
 Last summer’s reached 8,800 square miles, the largest ever.

-All told there are more than 400 dead zones in the world’s oceans, covering an area four times as great as in 1950.
+All told, there are more than 400 dead zones in the world’s oceans, covering an area four times as great as in 1950.
 The largest, in the partially enclosed Baltic Sea in Europe, often covers more than 20,000 square miles.

 The largest cause of this ecological mayhem is the 120 million tons of synthetic nitrogen used globally in agriculture each year.
 That is twice the amount of nitrogen reaching fields from organic sources such as animal manure, crop waste, and leguminous plants that fix their own nitrogen.